 A cavitation is a hole in the jaw bone that forms typically as a result of a tooth extraction that did not heal well, like wisdom tooth removal, or a root canal.
 The hole can appear as either empty or a spongy area filled with dead bone and bone marrow as a result of poor blood supply.
 Cavitations can cause serious health issues if left untreated because they provide an environment for toxic bacteria and germs to breed and thrive.

 To treat a cavitation the hole needs to be surgically exposed, irrigated and cleansed of harmful bacteria, and closed.
-Before the surgical site is closed, it is packed with Platelet Rich Fibrin, PRF, which is a made from your own blood before surgery and is used to help with the healing process and bone regeneration.
+Before the surgical site is closed, it is irrigated with Ozonated water and then it is packed with Platelet Rich Fibrin, PRF, which is a made from your own blood before surgery and is used to help with the healing process and bone regeneration.

 Root Canal Filled Teeth

 Root canals have traditionally been performed to save injured, dead or dying teeth but these teeth contain high levels of bacteria which could affect other organs and tissues in the body.
 Using the Meridian Tooth Chart, you can see the relationships between your teeth and body organs, tissues and glands.
 No matter how well a root canal procedure is performed, the organisms present in dead teeth may be impossible to get rid of since they do not reside in the canal portion of the tooth.
 These organisms reside within tiny microscopic tubules that make up the porous dentin of the tooth and therefore are left alive after a root canal procedure.